What is the GST?

 Mechanics of the GST

-- you supplied goods, services, advice or information, including dealings with Land, and any permanent buildings on the land.
-Also called real estate or real property.
-Compare personal property. or rights;
+- you supplied goods, services, advice or information, including dealings with real property or rights;

-- you made the supply in return for some payment or other form of Something of value, such as money, given by one person to another person as part of a contract.;
+- you made the supply in return for some payment or other form of consideration;

 - you made the supply in the course of an enterprise you are carrying on;